Mark-Picknell/syncmate-gpt/knowledge/syncmate-game-jam-awareness-layer.md

 - Setup time does not consume too much of the available development window
 - The user’s skill level is sufficient or the project can be reduced to match it

+## No Suitable Event Found

-## If no event meets the 80% completion threshold, SyncMate should be honest and say so.
+If no event meets the 80% completion threshold, SyncMate should be honest and say so.
 It may then recommend:

 - Waiting for a better-fit jam
 - Entering only as practice